awslabs/amazon-kinesis-client/docs/lease-lifecycle.md

 #### Avoiding a Shard-Sync

-To reduce Kinesis API calls, KCL will attempt to avoid unnecessary shard syncs.
+To reduce Kinesis Data Streams API calls, KCL will attempt to avoid unnecessary shard syncs.
 For example, if the discovered shards cover the entire partition range then a shard-sync is unlikely to yield a material difference.
-To dive deeper, see [PeriodicShardSyncManager#checkForShardSync(...)][periodic-shard-sync-manager-checkforshardsync])[^fixed-commit-footnote].
+For more information, see [PeriodicShardSyncManager#checkForShardSync(...)][periodic-shard-sync-manager-checkforshardsync])[^fixed-commit-footnote].

 ## Lease Balancing

-KCL will, at a cadence configured by `leaseDuration` and `epsilonMillis`, attempt to "balance" leases across workers.
+KCL balances leases across workers at an interval configured by `leaseDuration` and `epsilonMillis`.
-Lease balancing is done to protect against stagnation if a worker stops updating the lease table (e.g., host failure).
+Lease balancing is done to protect against interruptions in processing should a worker stop updating the lease table (e.g., host failure).
-This operation is naive and only attempts to equally distribute leases across the available hosts;
+This operation only accounts for lease assignments and does not factor in I/O load.
-shards are not guaranteed to be equal in their `put` workloads, and balancing is blind to this I/O skew.
+For example, leases that are equally-distributed across KCL are not guaranteed to have equal I/O distribution.

 ![Sequence diagram of the KCL Lease Taking workflow.
 Participants include the LeaseCoordinator, LeaseTaker, LeaseRefresher, and Lease Table (DDB).